Frequently Asked Questions

 We don’t want money to be a reason anyone can’t attend PALS.
-We encourage anyone interested to fill out the reduced tuition form, even if they’re not sure it’s right for them.
+We encourage anyone interested to fill out the Financial Aid form, even if they’re not sure it’s right for them.
 We also encourage families to review our Funding Sources document to learn more about outside organizations that can help subsidize tuition.
 Click here to see our Funding Sources document.

 I need an invoice to send for waiver funding.
 How do I get that?